KWB-R/fakin/content/publication/best-practices/index.md

 publication_short = ""

 # Abstract and optional shortened version.
 abstract = "This document is the outcome of the KWB project [FAKIN](http://www.kompetenz-wasser.de/en/project/fakin-research-data-management)(Forschungsdatenmanagement an kleinen Instituten = research data management at small institutes).
-This report defines [Best Practices](#best-practices) for research data management especially designed for small reserach institutes."
+This report defines Practices for research data management especially designed for small reserach institutes."

-abstract_short = ""
+abstract_short = "This document is the outcome of the KWB project [FAKIN](http://www.kompetenz-wasser.de/en/project/fakin-research-data-management)(Forschungsdatenmanagement an kleinen Instituten = research data management at small institutes)."

 # Is this a featured publication? (true/false)
 featured = true